santthos/santthos/README.md

 # Santthos Siwasubramaniam
 `Mechatronics Engineer (Developer/Designer)`

-Currently an R&D electronic (controls) engineer for a sweeper truck company working on their control system both back-end and front-end (HMI) with an academic background in mechatronics and robotics.
-Have extensive experience in 3D CAD design, robotic programming (both back-end and HMI development) and simulation testing involved in developing mechatronic projects and capable of adapting to any software or programming language as required.
-A committed team-based worker with strong leadership skills.
+I'm a mechatronics engineer with an academic background in robotics and industry experience in software developement (both back-end and front-end).
+I have a broad range of projects varying from HMI design to automated robotics and hydraulic system controls.
+My software projects aim to increase machine intelligence via feedback orinetated complex algorithms either moving towards automation or involving an ituitively modern designed UI.

 <p align="left">
   <a href="https://www.linkedin.com/in/santthos-s-a550b4124">